ash0080/gun.doc.cn/Bounty.md

- > **Note**: The bounty program is available for the 2018 calendar year.
+ > **Note** The bounty program is available for the 2018 calendar year.
 Other years are still to be determined.

 We are introducing a bounty program to incentivize the common tasks that nobody wants to do, especially ones in Open Source communities that people feel like are a time suck but everybody knows is important.